wp-plugins/viral-social-media-buttons-by-up/readme.txt

 * Added new Rewards widget.
 Webmasters can now offer incentives to encourage users to share their content.
 = 1.0.8 =
 * Removed green arrow Upshare Branding by default from all widgets.
+= 1.0.9 =
+* Added support for multiple sites to be setup within one account.

 == Upgrade Notice ==
 There is no need to upgrade just yet.